karma4u101/FoBo/README.md

 Available CSS and JavaScript files
 ----------------------------------

-The [css file name]:s and [script file name]:s that are available for each toolkit option and that can bee used in Lift templates.
+The following is a list of **css file name:s** and **script file name:s** available in each toolkit option for used in Lift templates.

 ###FoBo Toolkit

-FoBoInitParams.ToolKit=FoBoXXX
+FoBo.InitParam.ToolKit=FoBo.FoBoXXX

 Base css

-- fobo.css - (comprised of foundation,slightly modified bootstrap,orbit)
+- fobo.css - (comprised of foundation,slightly modified bootstrap,orbit css)

 Alternative separate orgin css files (do not mix orgin bootstrap and foundation on same page)